davidhjp/hmpsoc/README.md

 # HMPSoC
-SystemJ backend for HMPSOC platform
+SystemJ backend for HMPSOC platform.

 In order to build the tool, first copy the newest SystemJ compiler to the `lib` directory and run `make`.